 There’s no doubt that computers have become an essential part of our day-to-day life as a form of modern technology.
 They are present in forms you wouldn’t expect them to be.
 Think of various payment systems, ATMs, bus or train card readers, all of those flashy signs around town, and machines in various industries in modern cities.
 They are all controlled by a computer.
 And while they’ve brought plenty of benefits, they also have downsides.
 We’ll get into both in our list of advantages and disadvantages of using a computer.

-Computer, as we all know, has a lot of advantages.
+The computer, as we all know, has a lot of advantages.
 Irrespective of the configuration and available resources, a computer is always useful.
-These are advantages of computers.
+These are the advantages of using computers.

 1. Workflow, organization, and productivity increase